- School Theme Term 3

 The school will celebrate this Feast day of Mary next week with a whole school mass.
 You are most welcome to attend.

 This week the learning intention for our protective behaviours unit is for students to name the people in their safety network.
-You might like to have a conversation with your child/ren about who they have in their safety network.
+You might like to have a conversation with your child/ren about who they have in their safety network by tracing their hand and naming five people, remember to include people from school, home and the community.

 The overview of the program below includes links to resources to support you and the conversation you might like to have with your child before tomorrows lesson.